-7. Further administrative provisions
+Further administrative provisions

-The pension administrator and the individual to whom the retirement lump sum is paid are jointly and severally liable for the payment of the tax on the portion of the lump sum charged under Case IV.
+The pension administrator and the individual in relation to whom the retirement lump sum is paid are jointly and severally liable for the payment of the tax on the portion of the lump sum charged under Case IV.

-Where an administrator (having relied on incomplete or incorrect information supplied by the individual) reasonably believed that an excess lump sum was less than it should be or that no excess lump sum arose, then they may apply in writing to the Revenue Commissioners to be discharged from any liability that arises.
-Where the administrator is so discharged, the liability falls on the individual in question (section 790AA (14) TCA).
+Where an administrator (having relied on incomplete or incorrect information supplied by the individual) reasonably believed that an excess lump sum was less than it should be or that no excess lump sum arose, then he or she may apply in writing to the Revenue Commissioners to be discharged from any liability that arises.
+Where the administrator is so discharged, the liability falls on the individual in question.